marccasals98/Weighting/README.md

 ## Results:

-The following file is unblanced and we want to achieve the previous results:
+The following file is unblanced:
 | 'p8tar' | 'trabr' | 'ciudad' |
 |---------|---------|----------|
 | 57.1%   | 87.3%   | 29.7%    |